evemiz/Mini-Shell/README.md

 # Mini-Shell

 ==Description==
 This program is a mini shell program in C for a Linux operating system.
 It receives commands from the user and executes them.
-The program can also handle variable assignment, many commands in one line, commands that uses pipes, writing into files, run backround procees, stop commands that run at forground and also make them continue in bacground.
-The shell support commands like : ls, echo, cat etc. the program uses strtok_r to tokenize the input and execute the command using execvp.
+The program can also handle variable assignment, multiple commands in one line, commands that use pipes, writing into files, running background processes, stopping commands that run in the foreground, and also making them continue in the background.
+The shell supports commands like `ls`, `echo`, `cat`, etc. The program uses `strtok_r` to tokenize the input and executes the command using `execvp`.

-Program DATABASE:
-struct database that contain sub databases, the sub databases are:
+**Program Database:**

-1. vars struct - represents a variable with a name and a value that are inputs from the user.
+- `vars` struct: Represents a variable with a name and a value inputted by the user.
-2. node struct - contains a vars data field and a pointer to the next node.
-The nodes will create a linked list of all the variable that the user want to save.
+- `node` struct: Contains a `vars` data field and a pointer to the next node.
+The nodes create a linked list of all the variables that the user wants to save.

-functions:
+**Functions:**

-- findCharFirstInd -returns the index of the first occurrence of a given character in a string.
+- `findCharFirstInd`: Returns the index of the first occurrence of a given character in a string.
-- dollar – looking for a dollar in a string, if it found, the function replace it with the value of the variable
+- `dollar`: Looks for a dollar sign in a string; if found, the function replaces it with the value of the variable.
-- insertToLinkedLIst – insert a new node to the head of the list.
+- `insertToLinkedList`: Inserts a new node at the head of the list.
-- findNode – search for a node by his var name.
+- `findNode`: Searches for a node by its variable name.
-- freeList – free the memory that allocated to the linked list.
+- `freeList`: Frees the memory allocated to the linked list.
-- freeArgv - if there was a dynamic memory allocation in the argv array - the memory will free in this function.
+- `freeArgv`: If there was dynamic memory allocation in the `argv` array, the memory will be freed in this function.
-- findCharFromIndex - returns the index of the first occurrence, after a given index, of a given character in a string .
+- `findCharFromIndex`: Returns the index of the first occurrence, after a given index, of a given character in a string.
-- sig_child - a function that called every time that there is a SIGCHLD - the function will wait for any child process - this will prevent zombies process without wait.
+- `sig_child`: A function called every time there is a `SIGCHLD`; the function waits for any child process to prevent zombie processes without waiting.
-- sig_stop - a function that called when there is SIGTSTP - the user enter ctrl Z, it make the last process that runs forground to stop.
+- `sig_stop`: A function called when there is `SIGTSTP` (user enters Ctrl Z); it makes the last foreground process stop.

 ==Program Files==
-ex2.c – contains all the program
+- ex2.c: Contains the entire program.

-==How to compile?==
+==How to Compile?==
-compile: gcc ex2.c -o ex2
+Compile: gcc ex2.c -o ex2
-run: ./ex2
+Run: ./ex2

-==Input:==
+==Input==
-command in bash language
+Commands in bash language.

-==Output:==
-the commands results
+==Output==
+The command results.